In a short book, it is impossible to describe all GNSS applications. We will highlight some of the commercial applications, including:

 Automated drills are used in surface mines to increase safety and productivity.
 A single operator, located in the safer control room, can operate and monitor up to five automated drills.

 The blast holes drilled by the automated drills must be very precise both horizontally and vertically.
-The position of the figure 54holes (horizontal accuracy) is critical in controlling rock fragmentation.
+The position of the holes (horizontal accuracy) is critical in controlling rock fragmentation.
 Rock fragments that are too large or too fine can increase wear on the rock crushers used to process the material.
 Hole depth (vertical accuracy) is important for creating a flat bench.

 Three GNSS technologies are used on the automated drills, RTK, heading and multi-constellation.
 RTK provides the precise positioning needed to accurately locate the blast holes.
 Heading provides the alignment of the drill to ensure the holes are drilled perpendicular.
 Multi-constellation receivers compensate for signal blockages common in the high wall environment typical of surface mines.